hyunjiLeeTech/hyunjiLeeTech.github.io/about.md

 <img src="{{ site.baseurl }}/assets/profile.jpg" title="Profile Picture" class="profile">

 Hello!
 I'm Jane Hyunji Lee who is a student from Seneca College in Computer Programming and Analysis.
-During 3 semesters, I have learned about object-oriented, web, and database programming.
-I especially have an interest about developing website but other things such as Andriod app, IOS app, and deep learning also give me some interest!
+During 6 semesters, I have learned about object-oriented, web, and database programming.
+I especially have an interest about developing website!

 <!-- Centrarium is a custom theme for Jekyll, made by [Ben Centra][bencentra] for his own blog.
 He'd be humbled if you liked it enough to use it as well!
 Installation and configuration instructions can be found in the [GitHub repository](https://github.com/bencentra/centrarium).